Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

 Finally, we choose a simple collaboration function extrapolating linearly between the value $1$ (all voters collaborate) when the safety vanishes, and the value $0$ (no voter collaborates) when the safety is large enough:

-where as indicated $(\cdot)_+$ is the positive part, and where the coefficient $5$ is quantifies the reluctance to collaborate: the higher, the less likely $X$ and $Z$ voters will collaborate. $5$ is rather moderate: $1-5t$ reaches $0$ only at $t=0.2$, i.e. when the safety margins reaches a staggeringly high $20\%$ of voters.
+where as indicated $(\cdot)_+$ is the positive part, and where the coefficient $c_i$ ($i= Z, X$) quantifies the risk tolerance: the higher, the less likely $X$ and $Z$ voters will collaborate (low values of $c_i$ thus correspond to high aversion to risk).
+For now, we take $c_Z=c_X=5$, a rather moderate value: $1-5t$ reaches $0$ only at $t=0.2$, i.e. when the safety margins reaches a staggeringly high $20\%$ of voters.